 MCKS taught that “Life is like an echo.
 What you send out comes back to you many, many times!”
 This follows from the teachings of the Law of Karma.

-Therefore, the mastery of the virtues are also linked to the quality of life that you will have.
-For example, if you don’t want others to deceive you then you need to master Honesty.
-If you don’t want to be a victim of theft then you then you need to master Non-Stealing.
-If you want the ability to “move mountains” then master Constancy of Aim & Effort and Non-Laziness.
-If you want to be treated nicely by others then master Loving Kindness.
-If don’t want to be harmed, then you need to master Non-injury.
+Therefore, the mastery of the virtues is also linked to the quality of life that you will have.
+For example, if you don’t want others to deceive you, then you need to master Honesty.
+If you don’t want to be a victim of theft, then you need to master Non-Stealing.
+If you want the ability to “move mountains,” master Constancy of Aim & Effort and Non-Laziness.
+If you want to be treated nicely by others, then master Loving Kindness.
+If you don’t want to be harmed, then you need to master Non-injury.

-Additionally, mastery over the virtues give you inner power.
+Additionally, mastery over the virtues can give you inner power.
 Have you, for instance, heard of stories where a holy person had granted a wish to a student by saying “so be it”?
-The only way in that can happen is if the holy person were to have mastered the virtue of Loving Kindness & Non-Injury.
-When a person has sufficiently mastered Loving Kindness (to the point where he or she is completely incapable of harming anyone physically, emotionally, mentally or spiritually), then whatever he or she says will have a tendency to materialize!
-Likewise, a person who has mastered sufficiently the virtue of Non-injury cannot be harmed… even if the person were walk into a nuclear explosion.
+The only way that can happen is if the holy person were to have mastered the virtue of Loving Kindness & Non-Injury.
+When a person has sufficiently mastered Loving Kindness (to the point where he or she is completely incapable of harming anyone physically, emotionally, mentally, or spiritually), then whatever he or she says will have a tendency to materialize!
+Likewise, a person who has sufficiently mastered the virtue of Non-injury cannot be harmed even if the person were to walk into a nuclear explosion.
 As MCKS explained in his workshop Practical Psychic Self Defence, mastery of Loving Kindness & Non-Injury is the ultimate protection from harm or danger.
-The trouble however is that it is not so easy to master the virtues.
-It needs focussed effort and continual awareness.
+The trouble, however, is that it is not so easy to master the virtues.
+It needs focused effort and continual awareness.

-Finally, for power of any sort to be authentic it has to be permanent.
-The virtues are a sign of your spiritual development and spiritual maturity.
+Finally, for power of any sort to be authentic power, it has to be permanent.
+Virtues are a sign of spiritual development and maturity.
 Once we leave this body, the only thing that we would be able to take with us of any value is our spiritual development.
 This was discussed in an earlier article through the story of the Queen and her four Lovers.
-Your spiritual growth and development is what is permanent and will last for eternity given that the soul is immortal (if you wish you may review a previous article on Reincarnation: A Right Understanding for more clarity).
+Your spiritual growth and development are permanent and will last for eternity, given that the soul is immortal (if you wish, you may review a previous article on Reincarnation: A Right Understanding for more clarity).

 Building a Strong Character

-In the MCKS Pranic Healing and Arhatic Yoga system there is a lot of emphasis on character building.
-MCKS explained that spiritual practices and meditations not only harnesses large amounts of spiritual energy, but also serves as a fertilizer, enhancing the growth of all the characteristics of the person.
+In the MCKS Pranic Healing and Arhatic Yoga system, there is a lot of emphasis on character building.
+MCKS explained that spiritual practices and meditations not only harness large amounts of spiritual energy but also serve as a fertilizer, enhancing the growth of all the characteristics of the person.
 Virtues and vices are thus both magnified when on the spiritual path.
-Hence the student needs to be “ruthless” at eliminating character defects and weaknesses.
-MCKS has written extensively about the virtues and character building, and you would be able to learn of these through his books, including:
+Hence, the student needs to be “ruthless” at eliminating character defects and weaknesses.
+MCKS has written extensively about virtues and character building, and you would be able to learn of these through his books, including:

-You are highly encouraged to study the many books of MCKS to get a deeper understanding of what each of these virtues mean and guidelines for how to practice development of these virtues.
+You are highly encouraged to study the many books of MCKS to get a deeper understanding of what each of these virtues means and guidelines for how to practice the development of these virtues.

 0 Comments